-8-Channel Direct Inputs 1 and when the input source device has its own internal bass management system.
+The L CHDIRECT INPUT should be used when the input source device has its own internal bass management system.
 This input passes the input from the source directly through to the volume control without any analog to digital conversion and it mutes the unused input jacks to prevent unwanted noise from interfering with system performance.

-Note that when the 6-Channel or 8-Channel Direct Input is in use, you may not select a surround mode, as the external decoder determines the processing in use.
-In addition, there is no signal at the record outputs or bass management when the 6-Channel or 8-Channel Direct Input is in use and the tone or balance controls will not function.
+Note that when the 6-Channel Direct Input is in use, you may not select a surround mode, as the external decoder determines the processing in use.
+In addition, there is no signal at the record outputs or bass management when the 6-Channel Direct Input is in use and the tone or balance controls will not function.